Skip to main content

 It is possible to have several subscriptions to the same flow.

-For example, lets define some listener functions that do different manipulations on a flow named "r_flow".
+For example, lets define some listener functions that return different stream transformations on a flow named r_flow.

 from Real r